cgihlstorf/AIAgents/Topic3Tools/README.md

 Running Ollama took far more time than running the original models from HuggingFace.
 For both the HuggingFace and Ollama models, running the two programs sequentially took less time than running the two programs in parallel.

+## Task 2

+- `manual_tool_handling.py` contains code to run the LLM with manually defined tools.
+- `manual_tools_stdout.txt` contains model outputs from test prompts that require the model to use the defined tools.

 ## Task 4

 I created the following query that used all my tools: `What is the sine of the weather in San Francisco times the number of l in lullaby plus the ratio of consonants to vowels in computer science?`